 Assistive devices can help you live safely and independently, if you use them correctly.
 Physical therapists can help you choose an assistive device or walking aid, depending on your balance problem and health status.
-These range from a simple walking cane to more elaborate walkers and wheelchairs.
-Your walking aid must be carefully matched to your particular needs.
+These range from a cane to walkers and wheelchairs.
+Your walking aid must be carefully matched to your needs.

 Balance problems increase the risks of falls and broken bones.
 Trained visiting nurses or occupational therapists can check to make sure that your home is as safe as possible.
 They often recommend changes like: